wp-plugins/avchat-3/readme.txt

 * simple install: it installs as any other WordPress plugin
 * compatible with SEO friendly URL's in WordPress
 * customisable design: the chat looks and feel can be changed to fit with your existing WordPress theme

+= Grant access and features per user role =
+All the features can be enabled or disabled for each user group in your website.
+For example members can have access to video chat while visitors might not.
+It’s up to you to decide what each user role can do in the video chat.

+= Ad & membership based revenue =
+Ads can be shown around the chat to increase web site revenues or you can charge a monthly membership fee (3rd party plugin required) for access to the video chat.

+= New 2.0 version =
+All new backend interface with direct access to the video chat, a new feedback form, detailed descriptions for each option and tabbed backend menu for easier navigation.

+= Clients & Reviews =
+ ★★★★ 2000+ clients already use AVChat on their WordPress websites ★★★★

+ ★★★★ 5 STAR RATING on wordpress.org, check out the reviews below: ★★★★

+ * "What a great experience, from discovering a plugin that did exactly what I needed, to a team that goes way above and beyond helping me get set up" by *mindbodyseries*
+ * "Wow, I'd like to give a five-star to AVChat" by *icndream*
+ * "The service is second to none" by  *pssawhney*

+Check out all the WP reviews at <a href = "http://wordpress.org/support/view/plugin-reviews/avchat-3">http://wordpress.org/support/view/plugin-reviews/avchat-3</a>

+= Requirements =
+This plugin requires <a href='http://avchat.net' onclick="window.open(this.href,"_blank");return false;" target="_blank" title='AVChat video chat software'>AVChat</a> for the video chat part.
+AVChat is a powerful video chat platform.
+It supports rooms, public and private video chat, moderators, private messages and more.

-★★★ Here are the top 5 reasons why webmasters choose this plugin: ★★★ ① Increase members engagement
+= Here are the top 5 reasons why webmasters choose this plugin: = ① Increase members engagement
 ② Increase time spent on site 4X
 ③ Increase premium ad space (below and above the chat) ④ Increase membership revenue
 ⑤ Hassle free video chat for your members

-The above features are part of the **Community Lite** plugin which you can download for free from this page.
+= Other plugins =

 > #### The Community PRO plugin
 > With the Community PRO video chat plugin you get more than 47 configuration options and permissions that you can customise for each user role, multisite support and better BuddyPress integration.